GBotogoske/camera_protozero/README.md

 q - quit
 p - take a picture

+the cam.py was the prototype
+It saves the pictures at the folder photo at same directory of the main script

 Now there is the web application version:
 To run:
 python3 cam_online.py

-At both cases, it saves the pictures at the folder photo at same directory of the main script
+For more informations write -h for the parser info

 ----------------------------------